ethereum/portal-network-specs/state-network.md

 #### *"merkle proof"* or *"proof"*

-A collection of nodes from the trie sufficient to recompute the state root and proove that one or more nodes are part of the trie defined by that state root.
+A collection of nodes from the trie sufficient to recompute the state root and prove that one or more nodes are part of the trie defined by that state root.

 > A proof is considered to be "minimal" if it contains only the minimumm set of trie nodes needed to recompute the state root.